grace-notes/website/contents/topics/life-of-christ.md

 shall all be Yours.’
 And Jesus answered and said to him, ‘It is written, ’You shall worship the Lord your God and serve Him only.’”

-· There is only one instance of temptation here.
+&bull; There is only one instance of temptation here.
 The show occurred in one moment of time.
 Ahem, he did not want Christ to look too closely.
 Again the used car salesman analogy.

-· Christ would be given delegated authority from Satan over all these kingdoms, along with the glory of them.
+&bull; Christ would be given delegated authority from Satan over all these kingdoms, along with the glory of them.
 Let me point out that the glory of the devil’s world is only a veneer.

-· The enemy did not receive the kingdoms of the world because of meritorious service.
+&bull; The enemy did not receive the kingdoms of the world because of meritorious service.
 He deceived Adam, and received the authority because of Adam’s irresponsible sin.

-· All of the kingdoms of the world would belong to Christ at the right time, and only when His chosen people would accept Him as the Messiah.
+&bull; All of the kingdoms of the world would belong to Christ at the right time, and only when His chosen people would accept Him as the Messiah.

-· This particular condition was not yet fulfilled, and in fact the early indicators were not looking good.
+&bull; This particular condition was not yet fulfilled, and in fact the early indicators were not looking good.
 In other words, this was attacking Christ at a potential weak spot.
 The greatness of the world made the temptation all the more agonizing.

-· That Christ would continue in poverty for the rest of his life is a testimony to his fantastic resolve.
+&bull; That Christ would continue in poverty for the rest of his life is a testimony to his fantastic resolve.
 Part of this test had to do with timing, and part of with idolatry.
 It harkens back to the failure of the golden calf.

-· Christ’s solution to this problem comes from Deuteronomy 6:13.
+&bull; Christ’s solution to this problem comes from Deuteronomy 6:13.
 Let’s read that passage beginning in verse 10.
 “Then it shall come about when the Lord your God brings you into the land which He swore to your fathers, Abraham, Isaac, and Jacob, to give you great and splendid